KoenZomers/TadoApi/README.md

 # Tado API
-This library compiled for .NET Standard 2.0 will allow you to easily communicate with the Tado API and retrieve details about your Tado thermostats and zones and set their temperature.
+This library compiled for .NET 9 will allow you to easily communicate with the Tado API and retrieve details about your Tado thermostats and zones and set their temperature.

 ## Version History

+0.5.0.0 - released June 26, 2025

+- Upgraded to .NET 9
+- Rewrite to use Dependency Injenction
+- Applied new Device Auth Flow which is [mandatory by Tado](https://support.tado.com/en/articles/8565472-how-do-i-authenticate-to-access-the-rest-api) as of March 21, 2025

 0.4.3.0 - released March 31, 2021